Cathedral of La Laguna: Chapel of Our Lady of Candelaria

+It is also called the Chapel of the Canary Saints and is located in the center of the cathedral, next to the side door that faces Bencomo Street.
 The altarpiece of the Virgin of Candelaria was initially dedicated to the Virgin of Mercy.
 The sculpture of the Virgin of Candelaria is a replica of the patron saint of the Canary Islands venerated in the Shrine Basilica of the town of Candelaria.
 This image was made by local sculptor Faustino Álvarez Hernández and restored by sculptor Ezequiel de León Domínguez.
 Next to the Virgin are the images sculptures of the Canarian saints Saint José de Anchieta and Saint Peter of Saint Joseph de Betancur.
 In the chapel there is also a sculpture of Christ Nazarene which came from Valencia and reached the city of La Laguna in 1901 and the Our Lady of Solitude, from the 18th century, the work of the local sculptor José Rodríguez de la Oliva.
+The tomb of Bishop Bernardo Álvarez Afonso is located in this chapel.